Admiralty flying fox

 The Admiralty flying fox (Pteropus admiralitatum) is a species of fruit bat in the family Pteropodidae, the megabats.
 It is found in Papua New Guinea and the Solomon Islands.

 Taxonomy and etymology

 It was described by British zoologist Oldfield Thomas in 1894, based on specimens that were initially collected by the "Challenger" Expedition in 1875.

-Its species name admiralitum is a New Latin rendering of "admiralty", which is in reference to the Admiralty Islands where this species was first documented.
+Its species name admiralitum is a Neo-Latin rendering of "admiralty", which is in reference to the Admiralty Islands where this species was first documented.

 The Admiralty flying fox is possibly a species complex of three species, with one species occupying the Admiralty Islands and the Solomon Islands from Buka Island to Malaita Island.
 A second species is thought to occupy Western Province, Guadalcanal, and Malaita Island.
 The third species is thought to occupy Mussau Island and Emirau Island.

 Description

 It is similar in appearance to the small flying fox, though it is smaller.

 It is further distinguished by its much smaller ears and the fact that its chest and abdomen are the same color.

 The top of its head is pale gray, while the back of its neck is a reddish-brown.

 Its dorsal fur is brown, with some white hairs interspersed.

 The head and body length is approximately 180 mm; its forearm length is 121 mm; its ear length is 17.5 mm.